 During the test, a DRDO-developed Ballistic Missile Defence (BMD) Interceptor Missile – called the Prithvi Defence Vehicle Mk II (

 The entire test, with confirmation of target elimination, reportedly took 3 minutes.
 Tracking data from range sensors has confirmed that the mission met all its objectives, said an Indian Ministry of Defence (MoD) statement released following the announcement.
 The government statement following the test didn’t said said anything about the previous test.

 In the aftermath of the test, U.S. Strategic Command (USSTRATCOM) began tracking more than 200 debris objects, The Diplomat report added.
 India has claimed that it expects all debris from the March 27 test to burn up in the earth’s atmosphere in 45 days.

 With the test, India joined an elite club of nations capable of destroying a satellite with a missile launched from the ground.
-Only three nations — United States, Russia and China — has earlier demonstrated this capability.
+Only three nations — the United States, Russia and China — have earlier demonstrated this capability.